 Andover Assault & Battery Lawyer

-Section 13A of Massachusetts legislature outlines the penalties for assault and assault and battery.
-Under this law, a person convicted of these crimes may face up to 2 1/2 years in prison and a fine of up to $1,000.
-This is just the tip of the iceberg when it comes to the consequences of a criminal conviction, however, due to the lasting repercussions of having a violent crime on one’s record.
+Section 13A of Massachusetts legislature outlines the penalties for assault and battery.
+Under this law, a person convicted of these crimes may face up to two and half years in jail and a fine of up to $1,000.
+However, this is just the tip of the iceberg when it comes to the consequences of a criminal conviction.
+A violent crime on your criminal record can have long-lasting repercussions.

-A felony assault or assault and battery conviction can affect:
+An assault or battery conviction can affect your ability to:

 Defense Strategies for Assault & Battery Charges

 Intent and actual contact are key elements of an assault and battery case in Massachusetts.
-The prosecution will have the burden of proving that the defendant acted intentionally and willfully to cause harm or commit an offensive act against the alleged victim, and this can open the door to several defenses.
+The prosecution will have the burden of proving that you acted intentionally and willfully to cause harm or commit an offensive act against the alleged victim.
+This can open the door to several defenses.

 - Accidental contact